 Texas goes over the top celebrating its cowboy heritage every year with most of the world’s largest and most famous rodeo events.
 It also fires up the fiesta for its huge Hispanic population several times, and even hosts one of America’s leading music festivals in Austin’s South by Southwest event.
 Most of the special events are held in the pleasant seasons of winter, spring, and fall, capped by October’s State Fair of Dallas, the largest event of its kind in the country.
-These festivals are always done up Texas-style, which means big attractions and many days.
+These festivals are always done up Texas-style, which means big attractions and many days, but Texas holidays also include national celebrations like Independence Day and Veteran's Day.

 Southwestern Exposition and Livestock Show